Antonio Pompa-Baldi

 Antonio Pompa-Baldi (born December 1, 1974) is an Italian-American pianist.
-Described by Donald Rosenberg of The Plain Dealer as "a musician of myriad superlative qualities" and by Allan Kozinn of The New York Times as a "a poised, assured player with a solid technique", Pompa-Baldi won the first prize in the 1999 Cleveland International Piano Competition.
-He was also a prizewinner of the 1998 Marguerite Long-Jacques Thibaud Competition and the 2001 Van Cliburn International Piano Competition.
-Pompa-Baldi continues to regularly perform internationally as a recitalist, as a chamber musician, and as a soloist with such orchestras as the Boston Pops, Houston Symphony, Cape Town Philharmonic Orchestra, Berliner Symphoniker, and the Orchestre philharmonique de Radio France under such conductors as Hans Graf, Miguel Harth-Bedoya, and Theodore Kuchar.
-Additionally, Pompa-Baldi currently serves as Distinguished Professor of Piano at the Cleveland Institute of Music and as honorary guest professor and visiting professor at three universities in China, including the China Conservatory of Music.
+The first prize winner in the 1999 Cleveland International Piano Competition and silver medalist of the 2001 Van Cliburn International Piano Competition, Pompa-Baldi has been noted by The New York Times for his "meltingly beautiful" playing.
+He was also a prizewinner of the 1998 Marguerite Long-Jacques Thibaud Competition.
+Pompa-Baldi performs internationally as a recitalist, chamber musician, and concerto soloist under such conductors as Hans Graf, Miguel Harth-Bedoya, Theodore Kuchar and Krzysztof Urbański.
+Pompa-Baldi currently serves as distinguished professor of piano and head of the piano department at the Cleveland Institute of Music.

 Early life and education

 Pompa-Baldi was born to a non-musical family in Foggia, Italy.
 When he was about three years old, his parents stumbled upon a television broadcast of a performance of a piano concerto, and Pompa-Baldi, captivated, started "playing on the table".
 Shortly after, his parents gave him a toy piano, on which he taught himself to play some tunes by ear.
 He began formal piano lessons at the age of four with Vittorio Sannoner, and at fourteen, won a string of competition awards in Italy.
 In 1993, Pompa-Baldi graduated from the Umberto Giordano Conservatory of Foggia, and afterwards moved to Napoli, where he began studies with Annamaria Pennella.
 He also studied for about 18 months with Aldo Ciccolini, and also served as his assistant.
-Pompa-Baldi also studied with Paul Badura-Skoda, Bruno Canino, and Jörg Demus.
+Pompa-Baldi also studied with Paul Badura-Skoda, Bruno Canino and Jörg Demus.